DevExpress/devextreme-documentation/concepts/05 Widgets/CheckBox/00 Overview.md

             super(props);

             this.state = {
-                value: undefined
+                checkBoxValue: undefined
             };
-            this.handleValueChanged = this.handleValueChanged.bind(this);
+            this.handleValueChange = this.handleValueChange.bind(this);
         }

-        handleValueChanged(e) {
+        handleValueChange(e) {
             this.setState({
-                value: e.value
+                checkBoxValue: e.value
             });
         }